-If you receive a payout from an insurance company as settlement from a claim, or if the insurance company receives a court order directing them to pay you in connection with a liability lawsuit, you are required to report the amount as income earned when you file your taxes.
+If you receive a payout from an insurance agency as settlement from a claim, or if the insurance agency receives a court order directing them to pay you in connection with a liability lawsuit, you are required to report the amount as income earned when you file your taxes.
 Whether the money you receive is a settlement, payout, or court award, the Internal Revenue Service will have access to all the pertinent information.
 Should you fail to report this income, you could be subject to IRS penalties and even collection in some cases.
 The insurance experts at American Tri-Star in San Diego discuss a few situations where you might or might not have to pay taxes on an insurance settlement.

 Taxable Insurance Settlements